 We support engagement with the Theoretical and Applied Ethics Graduate Certificate Program as a means of supporting graduate student and professional growth.
 The center also works with existing frameworks—such as the College of Graduate Studies’ Pathways to Success program—to infuse ethics into students’ professional development.
 We also can partner with faculty who need to include explicit ethics training in their courses and proposals for extramural support of student-training.

 As we grow, we will work with faculty, staff, administrators, alumni and community partners on ethical issues that matter to our students, their families, the community we serve.
 The UCF Center for Ethics will concentrate effort through rotating tracks of emphasis, offering research and curricular support.
 Our work is about building ethical leadership through faculty-driven engagement with the center and the expertise in ethics we house.

-- To provide expert-informed and innovative ethics training and outreach for faculty, staff and students in the conduct of teaching, research and service activities related to UCF’s goal to grow research and graduate programs as a means of transforming lives and livelihoods.
+- Provide expert-informed and innovative ethics training and education for faculty, staff and students related to UCF’s goal to grow research and graduate programs as a means of transforming lives and livelihoods; and to

-- To create and sustain partnerships in ethics education, research and practice with academic, business and professional partners to infuse ethics into curricula and practices as a means of fostering ethical principles and good practices to support solving our region’s greatest challenges, both social and environmental.
+- Create and sustain partnerships in with academic, business and professional partners to infuse ethics into institutional cultures and practices as a means of fostering ethical principles to support solving our region’s greatest health, environmental, social, and technological challenges.